zowe/docs-site/docs/user-guide/cli-install-configure-zosmf-security.md

 - Define at least 20971520 KB (20 MB) the IPCMSGQBYTES option of your parmlib member named BPXPRMxx.
 IBM recommends this value to let TSO and z/OSMF communicate using z/OS USS interprocess communications.

 ## Configuring z/OSMF plug-in security
 Ensure that you implement all the required security for the plug-ins.
-For more information, see [Setting up security for the z/OSMF plug-ins](https://www.ibm.com/docs/en/zos/2.2.0?topic=configuration-setting-up-security-zosmf-plug-ins) in the IBM Documentation.
+For more information, see [Setting up structures for z/OSMF](https://www.ibm.com/docs/en/zos/2.5.0?topic=guide-security-structures-zosmf) in the IBM Documentation.

 :::note

 - For systems that are secured by RACF, ensure that the TRUSTED attribute is assigned to the CEA started task.
-- To implement the use of certificates to access Zowe CLI **[correct?]**, security administrators can configure the certificates for Zowe CLI **[correct?]** users.
+- To enable Zowe CLI to authenticate to z/OSMF using certificates, security administrators can configure the certificates for Zowe CLI users.
 For more information, see [Using the z/OSMF REST services](https://www.ibm.com/docs/en/zos/2.2.0?topic=guide-using-zosmf-rest-services) in the IBM Documentation.

 :::